sgherbst/svreal/README.md

 `NE_REAL(lhs, rhs, out);
 ```

-Comparisons always take two fixed-point numbers as the first two arguments, ordered as the left-hand side followed by the right-hand side.
+Comparisons always take two real numbers as the first two arguments, ordered as the left-hand side followed by the right-hand side.
 The third macro argument is the output, which is a single bit (type **logic**) with value "1" if the comparison is true and "0" if it is false.

 ### Working with constants